r4victor/tenthousandmeters/content/blog/python_bts_07.md

 * set an attribute to some value: `obj.attr = value`
 * delete an attribute: `del obj.attr`

 What these operations do depends, like any other aspect of the object's behavior, on the object's type.
 A type has certain slots responsible for getting, setting and deleting attributes.
-The VM calls these slots to execute the statements we listed above.
-To see what these slots are and how the VM calls them, let's apply the familiar method:
+The VM calls these slots to execute the statements like `value = obj.attr` and `obj.attr = value`.
+To see how the VM does that and what these slots are, let's apply the familiar method:

 1. Write a piece of code that gets/sets/deletes an attribute.
 2. Disassemble it to bytecode using the [`dis`](https://docs.python.org/3/library/dis.html) module.